Aliases for DRAP1 Gene

 Transcriptional repression is a general mechanism for regulating transcriptional initiation in organisms ranging from yeast to humans.
 Accurate initiation of transcription from eukaryotic protein-encoding genes requires the assembly of a large multiprotein complex consisting of RNA polymerase II and general transcription factors such as TFIIA, TFIIB, and TFIID.
 DR1 is a repressor that interacts with the TATA-binding protein (TBP) of TFIID and prevents the formation of an active transcription complex by precluding the entry of TFIIA and/or TFIIB into the preinitiation complex.
 The protein encoded by this gene is a corepressor of transcription that interacts with DR1 to enhance DR1-mediated repression.
 The interaction between this corepressor and DR1 is required for corepressor function and appears to stabilize the TBP-DR1-DNA complex. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DRAP1 Gene

 DRAP1 (DR1-Associated Protein 1 (Negative Cofactor 2 Alpha)) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and L1CAM interactions.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
+Among its related pathways are Signaling by GPCR and Developmental Biology.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.